19 Royal Family Members You Need to Follow on Instagram

 Princess Eugenie of York

 The princess is a member of the British family; her grandmother is Queen Elizabeth II.
 Her wedding is also this year, on October 12.
-The 28-year-old royal just joined Instagram earlier this year, but already has a number of snapss cataloging official princess duties, throwback photos, pictures with her sister Princess Beatrice of York and a funny video from Friends.
+The 28-year-old royal just joined Instagram earlier this year, but already has a number of snaps cataloging official princess duties, throwback photos, pictures with her sister Princess Beatrice of York and a funny video from Friends.

 Photo: